jacedave/jacedave/README.md

 - 👋 Hi, I’m @jacedave My name is Jason Loosle
 - 👀 I’m interested in the how to bring different industries into the 21st century.
-- 🌱 I’m currently working on security certifications with AWS and Azure
+- 🌱 I’m currently working on security certifications with AWS and HackTheBox
-- 💞️ I’m open to collaborate with others on projects, but my projects currently are just personal
+- 💞️ I’m open to collaborate with others on projects, in my professional life, and in my free time!
 - 📫 How to reach me:
   - email: looslejunk@gmail.com
   - Any other means necessary